Fudge packing, crack smoking, satan worshipping, mother fuckers...

 - ebook edition

-- ebook edition and your name in the back of the book
+- Signed hardback with your name printed in the book